jboss-developer/jboss-eap-quickstarts/cmt/README.md

 Server Log: Expected warnings and errors
 -----------------------------------

-_Note:_ You will see the following warning in the server log.
-You can ignore this warning.
+_Note:_ You will see the following warnings and errors in the server log.
+You can ignore these warnings.

     JBAS010489: -ds.xml file deployments are deprecated.
 Support may be removed in a future version.

+    HHH000389: Unsuccessful: drop sequence hibernate_sequence
+    Sequence "HIBERNATE_SEQUENCE" not found; SQL statement: drop sequence hibernate_sequence [90036-168]

 Undeploy the Archive